pyinstaller/pyinstaller/doc/source/Manual.rst

 The information above covers most normal uses of |PyInstaller|.
 However, the variations of Python and third-party libraries are endless and unpredictable.
-It may happen that you attempt to bundle your app and either
+It may happen that when you attempt to bundle your app either
 |PyInstaller| itself, or your bundled app, terminates with a Python traceback.
 Then please consider the following actions in sequence, before asking for technical help.